AIRSHOW-Airbus increases 20-year jet demand forecast

 Airbus planemaking chief Fabrice Bregier said on Friday that

-Boeing officials at the air show said there was good demand for
+slow sales.
+But Boeing officials at the air show said there was

 The focus at this year's Paris show, which runs from June